GRAINS-Chicago grain, soybean futures slide on profit taking, slumping dollar

 And agricultural futures were weighed down by a government report on Wednesday saying that U.S. corn and soybean inventories will be bigger than previously thought as yields of both crops increased from earlier estimates, traders said.

-The most-active wheat contract on the Chicago Board of Trade (CBOT) Wv1 was down 2-1/4 cents at $8.04-1/4 a bushel by 1713 GMT, after setting a more than two-month low earlier in the session.
+The most-active wheat contract on the Chicago Board of Trade (CBOT) Wv1 settled down 3 cents at $8.03-1/2 a bushel, after setting a more than two-month low earlier in the session.

 "Given what's happening to the dollar today, it's somewhat surprising, given that the markets are friendly to grains right now," said Dax Wedemeyer, a broker and grains analyst with US Commodities in West Des Moines, Iowa.
 "Without some clear strength in the market, there's just a broad sell-off happening."